 - Culinary complements: Anise is complemented by cinnamon and bay.

 Preserving and Storing Anise

 - Drying: Dry anise seeds on trays of paper for several warm days outdoors.
 After drying, pasteurize seeds in the oven at 100°F for 15 minutes.

 - Storing: Store leaves and seeds in an airtight container.

 - Seed: Anise is grown from seed.
-Save some seed for sowing the following spring.
+Save some seeds for sowing the following spring.